Habitat Requirements

 General

-- Create small stands (10 to 20 acres) close to fields, swamps, and streams
+- Disperse small forest stands (10 to 20 acres) amongst fallow fields and bramble patches

-- Thin pine stands frequently (3 to 5 years) to stimulate understory growth
+- Thin forest stands frequently to lower canopy cover (<50%) and stimulate understory growth

 - Keep pets (cats and dogs) confined especially during nesting periods